mje1281/new-comparison-chart/README.md

 ## Task 3 (optional)

 Add `goals` as an additional option for the grouping dropdown.
 Calculate the average for a goal across all teachers rather than a specific group of teachers.
 You can differentiate ratings by goal in each teacher's rating object.

+## Task 4 (optional)

+Change `goals` grouping to only show parent goals (indicated by a `level` of 0 and `parent` set to null).
+Change the calculation of the average for a goal to include its child goals (identifiable by the `parent` field of the child goal) by averaging the rating for the parent goal and its child goals.